 - Targets for sustainable food policies have been included within the Corporate Procurement Strategy (pdf)

 2) We act as a partner in others’ projects and activity or do jointly funded pieces of work.
-For example, we worked with Brighton & Hove City Council on both the development of a Planning Advisory Note (pdf) to incorporate community food growing into new residential developments, and on the development of Minimum Buying Standards (pdf) for all council catering contracts.
+For example, we worked with Brighton & Hove City Council on both the development of a Planning Advisory Note (pdf) to incorporate community food growing into new residential developments, and on the development of the Good Food Standards for all council food and catering contracts.
 We also worked with Brighton & Hove Allotment Federation, Brighton & Hove City Council and the Public Health Team on the production of an Allotment Strategy to ensure that the city’s large allotment community (3000+ plot holders) thrives.